Fish in Meitei culture: In mythology, folklore and religion

 Fish is very important in all stages of life, from birth to death.
 It plays a key role in every Meitei ritual, celebration, and offering.

 Ngaleima is the goddess of fish and other aquatic life in Sanamahism and Meitei mythology.
 She symbolizes the connection between the spiritual world and the life found in rivers, lakes, and seas.

 Loktak Ima or Loktak Lairembi, a mother goddess, is believed to care for the fish in Loktak Lake.
 According to traditional Meitei beliefs, she is responsible for making sure that the fish population is always restored.
 Even if people catch a lot of fish from the lake, the fish never disappear completely.
 The goddess ensures that the fish population continues to grow and remain healthy.

 Ngamu thaba

-Ngamu thaba is a ritual in which a Ceylon snakehead (ngamu), which represents all fish species because of its good health, long life, and energy, is returned to the water, with songs or rhymes, on special dates in the lunar Meitei calendar.
+Ngamu thaba is a ritual in which a Ceylon snakehead (ꯉꯥꯃꯨ), which represents all fish species because of its good health, long life, and energy, is returned to the water, with songs or rhymes, on special dates in the lunar Meitei calendar.
 The ngamu is thought to have been created by nature before humans, making it a symbol of life and the natural world.

 Ngamu thaba is practised in three main ways: